 The dielectric in a speaker cable performs very similar functions to that of the dielectric in a power cable.
 They are still tasked with providing structure and minimising interference and energy loss.
 The material used is important because many materials will retain some of the signal passing through the conductor and then release it back at random intervals, which can affect the timing and detail of the resulting sound.

-Dielectrics and shielding, perhaps surprisingly, actually account for a significant portion of the cost of high-end cables, as this is often where manufacturers can extract significant changes in the quality of sound produced- with a range of speaker cables from a single manufacturer at different price and performance levels, you may see the same conductor used throughout- it will be the other components which preserve the signal and improve performance.
+Dielectrics and shielding, perhaps surprisingly, actually account for a significant portion of the cost of high-end cables, as this is often where manufacturers can extract significant changes in the quality of sound produced.
+With a range of speaker cables from a single manufacturer at different price and performance levels, you may see the same conductor used throughout, and it will be the other components which preserve the signal and improve performance.

 Shielding

 Shielding on speaker cables protects the signal from EMI (electromagnetic interference), which any modern home is filled with.
 The two main types of shielding are braided shields and foil shields.
 Both have their own advantages and disadvantages.
 While braided shields tend to be more flexible and durable, they do not provide 100% coverage of the conductor.
 Foil shields, on the other hand, can theoretically provide 100% coverage but are more delicate and require grounding.
 It is common to see a combination of both types of shielding on higher-end cables as manufacturers seek to combine their advantages and mitigate their weaknesses.
-It is also worth considering the materials used for the shielding, with
+It is also worth considering the materials used for the shielding: copper braid is the most common and offers good conductivity and flexibility, while aluminium foil is lighter and provides excellent coverage at lower cost.
+Some higher-end cables use silver-plated copper shielding, which combines the coverage advantages of foil with the superior conductivity of silver.
+As with conductors, the shielding material will have its own effect on the character of the signal passing through the cable, and it is one reason why two cables using the same conductor can sound noticeably different.

 Length